jasnow/awesome-ruby-security-advisories/FAQ/Rules-Of-Road.md

 ## CONTEXT: Type of quote characters
  * PREFERENCE: Double quotes    (785 lines ending with double quote)
+ * SPECIAL NOTE: Exception: Can use single quotes when the text contains a period (".").
  * CHOICES: Single quotes (425 lines ending with double quote)
  * EXAMPLE(S):
 ```